rgeygan/machine-learning/README.md

 # Machine Learning

-In this repo are examples...
+In this repo is a jupyter notebook that demonstrates how to construct a simple neural network and XGBoost model to predict Iris species using the UCI Iris dataset.

-# How To
+# To Come

+This repo will be designed to show how to create a generic architecture for fitting models to data.